Size-varying reversible causal graph dynamics: The conflict between reversibility and node creation/destruction

 {\bf The question.} Consider a network that evolves reversibly, according to nearest neighbours interactions. {\em Can its dynamics create/destroy nodes?}

-{\bf Issue 1.} Consider a network that evolves according to nearest neighbours interactions only.
-This means that the same, local causes must produce the same, local effects.
-If the neighbourhood of a node $u$ looks the same as that of a node $v$, then the same must happen at $u$ and $v$.\\ Therefore the names of the nodes must be irrelevant to the dynamics.
-By far the most natural way to formalize this invariance under isomorphisms is as follows.
+{\bf Issue 1.} Because the network evolves according to nearest neighbours interactions only, the same local causes must produce the same local effects.
+In other words, if the neighbourhood of a node $u$ looks the same as that of a node $v$, then the same must happen at $u$ and $v$.
+Therefore the names of the nodes must be irrelevant to the dynamics.
+Surely the most natural way to formalize this invariance under isomorphisms is as follows.
 Let $F$ be the function from graphs to graphs that captures the time evolution; we require that for any renaming $R$, $F\circ R=R\circ F$.
-But it turns out that this commutation condition forbids node creation, even in the absence any reversibility condition---as proven in \cite{ArrighiCGD}.
-Intuitively, say that a node $u\in G$ infants a node $u'\in G'$ through $F$, and consider an $R$ that maps $u'$ into some fresh $v'$.
+But it turns out that this commutation condition forbids node creation, even in the absence of any reversibility condition---as proven in \cite{ArrighiCGD}.
+Intuitively, say that a node $u\in V(G)$ creates a node $u'\in V(G')$ through $F$, and consider an $R$ that just interchanges the $u'$ name for some fresh name $v'$.
 Then $F(RG)=F(G)$, which has no $v'$, differs from $RF(G)$, which has a $v'$.

-{\bf Issue 2.} The above issue can be fixed by asking that new names be constructed from the locally available ones (e.g. $u'$ from $u$), and that renaming available names (e.g. $u$ into $v$) through $R$ leads to renaming constructed ones ($u'$ into $v'$) through $R'$.
+{\bf Issue 2.} The above issue can be fixed by making it explicit that new names are constructed from the locally available ones (e.g. $u'$ from $u$ in the above example), so that renaming the new names (e.g. $u'$ into $v'$ through some $R'$) necessarily implies having renamed the available ones (e.g. $u$ into $v$ through $R$).
 Then invariance under isomorphisms is formalized by requiring that for any renaming $R$, there exists $R'$, such that $F\circ R=R'\circ F$.
 But it turns out that this conjugation condition, taken together with reversibility, still forbids node creation, as proven in \cite{ArrighiIC}.
-Intuitively, say that a node $u$ infants two nodes $u.l$ and $u.r$.
+To get a taste of the difficulty, say that a node $u$ creates two nodes $u.l$ and $u.r$.
 Then $F^{-1}$ should merge these back into a single node $u$.
 However, we expect $F^{-1}$ to have the same conjugation property that for any renaming $S$, there exists $S'$, such that $F^{-1}\circ S=S'\circ F^{-1}$.
 Consider an $S$ that leaves $u.l$ unchanged, but renames $u.r$ into some fresh $v'$.
-What should $S'$ do upon $u$?
-Generally speaking, node creation between $G$ and $F(G)$ augments the naming space and endangers the bijectivity that should hold between $\{RG\}$ the set of renamings of $G$ and $\{RF(G)\}$ the set of renamings of $F(G)$.
+What will be the name of the merger between $u.l$ and $v'$ through $F^{-1}$, now?
+What should $S'$ do upon $u$ in order to obtain that name?
+Generally speaking, node creation between $G$ and $F(G)$ increases the naming space and endangers the bijectivity that should hold between $\{RG\}$ the set of renamings of $G$ and $\{RF(G)\}$ the set of renamings of $F(G)$.